24 Things to Never Say to Someone With Coronavirus

 "Just suck it up and deal with it"

-First of all, you should never tell anyone to “suck” anything up.
-It’s rude and insensitive.
-However, when you discount a sick person’s condition it can really hurt.
-“Having an illness is a scary and makes the person feel vulnerable,” Dr. McNeil points out.
-“There is nothing to suck up!”
+When you discount a sick person’s condition it can really hurt.
+“Having an illness is scary and makes the person feel vulnerable,” Dr. McNeil points out.

 "You just don't seem like yourself"